Sbig App

 7. May Support Diabetes Management

-Low glycaemic index and fibre control sugar absorption.
+Low glycaemic index and fibre help in controlling sugar absorption.
 When eaten in moderation, pears can be suitable for diabetes management plans.

 8. Natural Source of Antioxidants